How was this data analyzed?

 Our analysis uses Stockfish 16+ at depth 18-22 to evaluate every position, categorizing moves as brilliant, best, excellent, good, inaccuracy, mistake, or blunder.
 This consistent methodology allows us to identify patterns across player ratings and playing styles.

-Blunder Distribution by Game Phase
+Blunder Distribution by Game Phase (illustrative)

 This suggests that players should focus middlegame training to reduce the most impactful errors.
 Specifically, positions with multiple piece interactions and tactical complications show the highest blunder rates.